Posted October 1, 2012

 - You won…but we need payment to send the prize to you.
 Legitimate sweepstakes do not require money to receive the prize.

 - You must act within the next 24 hour to claim your prize.
-Using a sense of urgency to get someone to act is a common tactic in promotional scams and Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. emails alike.
+Using a sense of urgency to get someone to act is a common tactic in promotional scams and Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. emails alike.

 - You have been sent a gift card, click here to redeem your prize.
 Be wary of gift cards where no sender is mentioned.
 If someone sent you a gift, they will identify themselves.